-Whether you shoot street photography anywhere from London to Glasgow, Brighton to Timbuktu we’ve got you covered with the ultimate best buys to help you hone your skills and compare the gear you need.
+Whether you shoot street photography in London, Glasgow, Brighton or Timbuktu, we’ve got you covered with the ultimate best buys to help you hone your skills and get the exact equipment you need.

-Street photographers often favour a fast, light, intuitive, and discreet camera for optimal shooting.
-There are so many great options suited to street photography, however we’ve selected some of the best cameras for under £2000, which combine many, or all of the elements listed below.
+Street photographers typically favour a fast, light, intuitive and discreet camera.
+There are plenty of options available, so we’ve selected some of the best cameras for street photography under £2000, which combine many of these key characteristics.

 Camera |